Self-Petitioned, Employment-Based Options29 Sep 2022

 EB5 Immigrant Investors

 The employment-based, fifth preference (EB5) immigrant investor category is another self-sponsored green card option.
-Under the EB5 investor program, a foreign national can self-petition for permanent resident status, based upon an investment of $1,000,000 in a U.S. commercial enterprise, or a $500,000 investment if the enterprise is in a targeted employment area – that is, a rural area or area with high unemployment.
+Under the EB5 investor program, a foreign national can self-petition for permanent resident status, based upon an investment of $1,050,000 in a U.S. commercial enterprise.
+The investment requirement is reduced to $800,000 if the investment is made in a qualifying government infrastructure project, or if the enterprise is located in a targeted employment area – that is, a rural area or area with high unemployment.
 The investment must create at least ten full-time jobs for U.S. workers.
-But, if the EB5 investment is made in a regional center, this requirement can be met by showing the creation of indirect jobs, rather than direct hires.

 There are limited instances in which a foreign national can self-petition for permanent residence.
 However, for aspiring immigrants who qualify, these categories can be excellent options.
 For an evaluation of your credentials to determine whether you may be a good candidate for an EB1(a) or NIW case, please schedule a consultation with a Murthy Law Firm attorney.
 For questions related to the EB5 program, contact us at EB5@murthy.com.